eikek/docspell/website/site/content/docs/webapp/metadata.md

 request](@/docs/api/upload.md).

 Go to the *Collective Settings* page and click *Document Language*.
 This will set the lanugage for all your documents.
-It is not (yet) possible to specify it when uploading.

 The language has effects in several areas: text extraction, fulltext search and text analysis.
 When extracting text from images, tesseract